NullVoxPopuli/vite-plugin-redirect-to-https/README.md

 # vite-plugin-redirect-to-https

+> [!NOTE]
+> It's not possibl to implement this. in node, bun, etc. It's not possible to run two processes on the same port

 When using https with vite, either with [vite-plugin-mkcert](https://github.com/liuweiGL/vite-plugin-mkcert), you may accidentally find you (or your browser) navigating to http URLs accidental instead of https.

 _This plugin fixes that_.